feedthebot.com How to follow the Google webmaster guidelines

-Titles -
+Titles

+An accurate and descriptive title helps both people and search engines determine what a web page is about.
 Titles are important and very visible to users.
 Having a descriptive and accurate title allows people to choose your page above others in a list of search engine results.

-The dog page should have a title including "dogs". - The cat page should have a title including "cats". - The turtle page should have a title including "turtles".
+Titles should be page specific.
+If you have a website about pets that has pages about dogs, cats, and turtles your dog page should have a title including "dogs", the cat page should have a title including "cats" and the turtle page should have a title including "turtles".
+They are different pages therefore they require different titles.

 Why titles are important:

-Titles play a large part in why people visit your website.
 The listings in search engines are just lists of titles and descriptions of sites.
 Depending on what people see in those titles, they choose which websites they will visit.
-Just like you do.

 The title of a web page can be compared to the sign of a typical brick and mortar store.
 If you had one chance to tell people what that one specific web page is about, what would you say?

-Your title also is the most visible and repeated part of your webpage on a users computer screen.
+Your title is also the most visible and repeated part of your webpage on a users computer screen.
 Here are some places your title is displayed...

 The two most common mistakes made by webmasters are: